We need to be vigilant, not only during cold and flu season, about picking up a bug that makes us sick.

 How to Stop a Cold

 There’s no cure for the common cold.
 Unfortunately, you have to let it run its course.
-You can, however, take steps to feel better NOW and get adequate rest so you recover more quickly.
+You can, however, take steps to feel better NOW and recover more quickly.

-For most of us, though, flu treatment means laying low, taking care of ourselves, and remembering the importance of hygiene so we avoid infecting our family.
+For most of us, flu treatment means laying low, drinking plenty of fluids, eating healthy, and remembering the importance of hygiene so we avoid infecting our family.

 Remember These Hacks to Avoid Getting Sick